 This MetaSploit tutorial for beginners is to be a starting guide for how to use MetaSploit.
 It assumes that you already have MetaSploit installed, or that you are running Kali / backtrack Linux.

-The basic concept of how to use MetaSploit:
+The basic concept of how to use MetaSploit is as follows:

 – Execute the payload against the remote host